parasaurolophus/rader.us/src/philosophy/computability.md

 long as your results are internally consistent then your mathematics are valid.
 There may or may not be a meta-mathematical theory mapping your results to properties of the real world.
-If so, that may be a serendipitous side-effect, of potential use to scientists and engineers, but such a corresondence to reality is no concern of "pure" math in this new way of looking at things.
+If so, that may be a serendipitous side-effect, of potential use to scientists and engineers (among whom mathematicians could no longer count themselves), but such a corresondence to reality is no concern of "pure" math in this new way of looking at things.

 Simultaneously, the new emphasis on validity begged the question: what exactly is "validity," in the first place?
 Previously, it had been considered both